techidaily/site-ai-video-translation/source/_posts/all-about-kapwing-video-translation.md

 ![Filmora](https://images.wondershare.com/virbo/article/best-10-hindi-video-translators-with-step-by-step-guidance-10.jpg)

-While [Filmora](https://filmora.wondershare.com/)has a broader focus, it can do free translations for your videos.
+While [Filmora](https://filmora.wondershare.com/) has a broader focus, it can do free translations for your videos.
 You can use the video speech-to-text tool to make your videos more readable.
 The 1-click translator can translate your video into English, Chinese, Hindi, Spanish, French, Korean, Arabic, Russian, and over 26 languages.

 If you want to emphasize or edit the subtitles, you can also use the built-in text editor to change the font, style, color, and everything.